 Will baking soda be effective?
-Baking soda absorbs liquids, thus leaving it on the afflicted region overnight can assist to draw out any type of liquid, even pee.
+Baking soda absorbs liquids, then leaving it on the afflicted region overnight can assist to draw out any type of liquid, even pee.

 More Advice on Using Baking Soda to Clean Carpets

-- If you spilt any liquid on your carpet, such as water, or if you used too much of another cleaning solution, use baking soda to absorb the liquids.
-Sprinkle it over the afflicted area and let it to sit for a few hours before vacuuming it up.
+If you spilled any liquid on your carpet, such as water, or if you used too much of another cleaning solution, use baking soda to absorb the liquids.
+Sprinkle it over the afflicted area and let it sit for a few hours before vacuuming it up.